elliot-sawyer/silverstripe-link/README.md

 ```

-Additional methods are available to modify the output
+Additional methods are available to modify the output of phone numbers.
 ```
 {$Phone.PhoneFriendly.E164} = +6480074992488
 {$Phone.PhoneFriendly.National} = 80074992488